News & Insights

 Q3: What submission methods are available for facility registration?

-A3: The FDA will offer both electronic and paper submission options.
+A3: The FDA offer both electronic and paper submission options.
 However, electronic submission is encouraged for international companies due to its convenience and efficiency.

 Q4: Are there any fees associated with registering a cosmetic facility?